Merrimac, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 22.9 sqkm, of which 21.9 sqkm is land and 1.0 sqkm, or 4.48%, is water.
 Merrimac is drained by the Merrimack River, whose north bank the town lies on.
 Located in the Merrimack River Valley and on the coastal plain of Massachusetts, Merrimac's land consists mainly of small, forested hills (before the twentieth century, it was mostly pasture).
 The town also has several ponds, streams and Lake Attitash (which is located partially in Merrimac, and partially in neighboring Amesbury).

 Merrimac is roughly diamond-shaped, and is bordered by Amesbury and Lake Attitash to the northeast, West Newbury to the southeast, Haverhill to the southwest, Newton, New Hampshire, to the north and northwest, South Hampton, New Hampshire, to the far northeast, and Plaistow, New Hampshire, on the western corner.
 The town is 14 mi northeast of Lawrence, 30 mi southeast of Manchester, New Hampshire, and 34 mi north of Boston.
-Merrimac lies along Interstate 495, with Exit 53 giving access to the town.
+Merrimac lies along Interstate 495, with Exit 115 (old exit 53) giving access to the town.
 Massachusetts Route 110 also passes through the town, just north of I-495.
 There are no bridges crossing the Merrimack directly into the town; the Rocks Village Bridge lies just to the south of town in Haverhill, and the nearest downstream crossing is the Whittier Memorial Bridge in Amesbury.